The Last Sharknado: It's About Time

-The Last Sharknado: It's About Time is a 2018 American made-for-television science fiction comedy disaster film and the sixth and final installment in the Sharknado film series.
+The Last Sharknado: It's About Time is a 2018 American made-for-television science fiction comedy disaster film and the sixth installment in the Sharknado film series.
 The film was directed by Anthony C. Ferrante with Ian Ziering, Tara Reid and Cassie Scerbo reprising their roles from the previous installments.
-In the film, Fin and the gang use time travel in order to stop sharknados from ever happening in history.
-The film received generally negative reviews.
+In the film, Fin and his gang use time travel in order to prevent sharknadoes from ever happening.
+A prequel is in development.